Data-Corruption/Transplant/README.md

 | `--preview` | Print the plan without edits, a branch, tests, or a commit |
 | `--skip-verify` | Skip the generated project's tests and dev build |

-`--update=none` leaves updates to the installer. `check` retains discovery and notices, `manual` also supports applying on request, and `auto` adds unattended application.
+`--update=none` leaves updates to re-running the installer. `check` retains discovery and notices, `manual` also supports applying on request, and `auto` adds unattended application.
 Auto needs a service and is initially disabled in the generated app; its operator can enable it with `<app> update --automatic=true`.

 Markdown-only docs keeps `docs/content/docs/**` and `docs/MAINTENANCE.md` and removes everything else under `docs/`.
 README gets a short stub; CONTRIBUTING